 High tea isn’t typically what you’re after.
 It sounds grand and all, but high tea is more like an early supper.
 It’s what you’d want to eat before going to the theatre in London.
 Afternoon tea is that delicious mid to late afternoon snack with tea sandwiches, scones and petite fours.

-Fairmont Empress has this amazing Prince and Princess Tea package for the younger set.
+For the younger set, Fairmont Empress offers a splurge-worthy Prince and Princess Tea package.
 Children choose their own blend of tea, and there are mini scones, cookies and finger sandwiches to nibble on.
 At the end of the tea service, leftovers are packaged up and they’ll be presented with a special certificate.

-About a 15 minute drive outside of downtown Victoria lies the charming coastal community of Oak Bay.
+Mere minutes away from downtown lies the charming coastal community of Oak Bay.
 Here you’ll find a collage of villages off the tourist trail that offer plenty of amusements for a laid back, attraction-free day.

 The Oak Bay Marina is always on our hit list.
 Here, parents can gaze longingly at sailboats, imagining what life on the coast might be like.
 Meanwhile, kids can look for the resident marina seals bobbing about among the docked sailboats.